ReactiveX/RxGo/README.md

 ```

-**IMPORTANT**: We are currently resolving import path issue.
-Meanwhile, after installing, you will have to go to the installed directory (see where you set your $GOPATH) and manually change the root directory from rxgo to rx.
-See [issue #7](/issues/7).

 ## Importing the Rx package
 Certain types, such as `observer.Observer` and `observable.Observable` are organized into subpackages for namespace-sake to avoid redundant constructor like `NewObservable`.
-Instead, an `Observable` can be created with `observable.New()`.

 ```go